AngryCarrot789/FramePFX/docs/Projects and Codebase.md

 The order is something along the line of this:

-- *model with a list (e.g. Track) adds a new item, (e.g. new Clip)*
+- A model object containing a list (e.g. Track) adds a new item, (e.g. new Clip)
-- View creates a new control (or retrieves a cached item; recycling, for performance)
+- View receives some sort of ItemAdded event, creates a new control (or retrieves a recycled item)
 - `OnAdding` is called on the control, passing in the model and sometimes the owner control.
-- Clip control is added to the parent's internal items list
+- The new control is added to the parent's internal items list
-- The control's styling and template may be explicitly applied (because avalonia does not apply them until they are measured)
+- The control's styling and template may be explicitly applied (because avalonia does not apply them until they are measured, so doing this lets us access template controls in OnAdded)
 - `OnAdded` is called on the control.
+It might 'connect' (via binding utilities CLR event handlers) data between the model and UI.
+The data parameter system makes this process easier with built-in helpers.

+And then later on maybe,
 - *Clip is removed from the track*
+- View receives some sort of ItemRemoved event
-- `OnRemoving` is invoked on the clip control, it might unregistered events handlers.
+- `OnRemoving` is invoked on the clip control, it might unregister events handlers.
 - Clip is removed from the owner track
 - `OnRemoved` is invoked.
-The clip control clears references to the model and owner track control
+The clip control clears references to the model and owner track control.
+  The control may then be appended to a list of recycled controls, since creating new control instances can be expensive